Pentagon Considers Canceling Program That Recruits Immigrant Soldiers

 Nearly 10,000 immigrants are in the MAVNI program, principally the Army, according to the Pentagon memo.
 The memo divides them into four groups based on their potential security risk, as determined by their level of vetting and their access to classified information.

-Some already are serving in the military and have been flagged for enhanced security screenings, while others are awaiting basic training and would be separated from the military or have their enlistment contracts cancelled.
+Some already are serving in the military and have been flagged for enhanced security screenings, while others are awaiting basic training and would be separated from the military or have their enlistment contracts canceled.

 About 1,000 of the recruits who have been awaiting naturalization would be at risk of deportation because their visas have expired.
 U.S. Citizenship and Immigration Services had deferred action on deportation in these cases because the soldiers were in the MAVNI program.